MallikRaj/datasciencecoursera/README.md

 # datasciencecoursera
-This repo is created for the purpose of week one Coursera course "The Data Scientist's Toolbox" assignment
+This repo is created for the purpose of Coursera course "The Data Scientist's Toolbox" assignment